Instagram for Authors: 11 Tips to Build a Platform For Your Books

 The best advice for high-quality photos is natural lighting.

 Honestly, it’s that simple.
-Natural light helps your photos look more alive and colorful and it’ll take you a whole less time to edit them—if you edit them at all!
+I think natural light helps your photos look more alive and colorful and it’ll take you a whole less time to edit them—if you edit them at all!

 If you’re on the lookout for a good photo editor (that is free!), I recommend using Lightroom or Snapseed.